Some benefits are not affected by being in a Care Home but they will usually count as income when we calculate your contribution.

 This benefit is paid to a Carer.

-Once this person is in a Care Home permanently and their AA or DLA (care part) stops, or they stop caring for at least 35 hours a week, their carers allowance will stop.
+Once this person is in a Care Home permanently and their AA, DLA or PIP (care part) stops, or they stop caring for at least 35 hours a week, their carers allowance will stop.

-If the person they care for continues to receive Attendance Allowance or Disability Living Allowance because, for example, they are self-funding, Carer’s Allowance will stop after four weeks from the date they go into the Care Home.
+If the person they care for continues to receive Attendance Allowance, Disability Living Allowance or Personal Independence Payment because, for example, they are self-funding, Carer’s Allowance will stop after four weeks from the date they go into the Care Home.

 This is because the Carer’s Allowance rules only allow a set number of weeks for a break in caring.

 When you enter a Care Home temporarily, your Pension Credit may be affected.
-If your Attendance Allowance ceases and you are in receipt of Severe Disability Premium then your Pension Credit may be reduced.
+If your Attendance Allowance, DLA or PIP ceases and you are in receipt of Severe Disability Premium then your Pension Credit may be reduced.

 If you are part of a couple, you will continue to be paid as a couple and the amount will not be affected.